Salaar: Part 1 – Ceasefire: Theatrical

 Salaar Part 1 – Ceasefire was theatrically released on 22 December 2023 in standard and IMAX formats.
-It was released in Telugu along with dubbed versions of Kannada, Hindi, Tamil and Malayalam languages.
-The film received an A (adults only) certification from the Central Board of Film Certification on the account of intense action sequences and violence.
+It was released in Telugu along with dubbed versions of Kannada, Tamil, Malayalam, & Hindi languages.
+The film received an A (adults only) certification from the Central Board of Film Certification on account of intense action sequences and violence.
 The makers expected a U/A (parental guidance) classification, but were unwilling to make cuts, and since the board had updated their rules, the makers accepted the adult classification.

 Earlier in August 2021, it was announced that the film was going to release on 14 April 2022.
 The film was later postponed due to Neel and Hombale's film, KGF: Chapter 2 which was scheduled to release on that date.
 In March 2022, producer Vijay Kiragandur in an interview with Pinkvilla stated that the film was postponed to the second quarter (April–June) of 2023 due to production delays owing to the COVID-19 pandemic.
 In August 2022, the release date was announced as 28 September 2023 but postponed to 22 December 2023.
 On 5 July 2024, the film released in Japan, achieving the third-biggest opening for an Indian film.

 Distribution

-It was released by the production house Hombale Films in Karnataka.
+It was released by the production house Hombale Films in Karnataka and rest of Telangana.
 The film was distributed in North America by Moksha Movies and Prathyangira Cinemas jointly.
 AA Films acquired the distribution rights in North India while Prithviraj Productions acquired the distributed rights in Kerala.
 Mythri Movie Makers acquired the Nizam area distribution rights.
 The film was distributed across Andhra Pradesh by Sree Siri Sai Cinemas, Lakshmi Narasimha Sri Manikanta Films, Geeta Film Distributor, KSN Tele Films, Sri Vengamamba Cinemas and Shilpakala Entertainments.
 The Tamil Nadu distribution rights were acquired by Red Giant Movies.

 Home media

 Salaar earned ₹350 crore from non-theatrical distribution rights including satellite, digital and audio before release.
 Disney Star acquired the satellite rights of Telugu and other dubbed versions.
 The digital streaming rights were acquired by Netflix for five languages.
 The film was premiered on Netflix from 20 January 2024 in Telugu and dubbed versions of Kannada, Tamil and Malayalam languages.
 An English dubbed version began streaming from 5 February 2024.
-The Hindi dubbed version was premiered on Disney+ Hotstar from 16 February 2024.
+The Hindi dubbed version premiered on Disney+ Hotstar from 16 February 2024.
 The original Telugu-language version of the film was premiered on television on 21 April 2024 on Star Maa.
 The Hindi-language version was premiered on 25 May 2024 on Star Gold.
 The film was also released in Japanese Blu-ray version on 4 December 2024.